Uoriou/Online-Auction/README.md

 - Please install Docker desktop: https://www.docker.com/products/docker-desktop/
 - Make sure to clone this Online-Auction repository

-## Run the docker image
+## Run the application using the docker image

-Once Docker is installed, it is possible to use the .yml file of this project to build the docker image to run the project using this command:
+Once Docker / Docker desktop is installed, make sure to navigate to where docker-compose.yml file is located to run the project using this command:
 ```bash
     docker compose up -d --build
 ```